ayieeez/hardwarelab/README.md

 ### Running the Application

 - Ensure to run the application on an Android Virtual Device (AVD) or a physical smartphone.

-### Video and Code Uploads

-1. **YouTube Video**: Upload the speed code video to YouTube and place the link in the GitHub repository with step-by-step information.
-2. **GitHub Repository**: Upload the complete codebase to GitHub.